Category: Objective Test/Presentation

 - The performance is open to conference attendees, except performing participants of this event.

 - All electronic devices must be turned off.
 No audio or video recording will be allowed.

 - selling and merchandising

 Each local chapter may enter two teams of one (1) to three (3) members from Grades 9 through 12.

 The objective test will be machine graded.
 The top eight (8) teams with the highest score will advance to the presentation portion of the event.
 A panel of judges will evaluate the performances to determine the winners.
 Team places one to five are determined by weighting 20% team test score and 80% team performance score.
 The objective test score will be used to determine final rank in case of a tie.

 The objective test score will determine places for teams not advancing to the performance portion of the event.
 Ties on the objective test will be broken based on time.
 All judges’ decisions are final.

 Who Goes to Nationals?

-The first, second-, and third-place teams in this event will represent Nebraska in the Business Management event at the National Leadership Conference.
-No members are allowed to compete in the event if they have placed in the top 10 at a previous National Leadership Conference.
+The first-, second-, and third-place winners of this event will represent Nebraska in the Marketing event at the National Leadership Conference, provided they have not placed in the top 10 for this event at a previous National Leadership Conference.